gpatnew/vMixMonitor/README.md

 Display countdown timer based on a timed video resource within vMix inputs.
 Have the solution be portable and extenable.

+Enhancement:
+ Handle an Outro video playing on the live stream where santuary audio/video is not live.
+  Label would still be "STREAMING ON" new Label micStatus MIC OFF/ON new Label activeCamera "Title of Camera"

 Requirements:

 Instance of vMix running on network.
+Timer mp4

 https://www.vmix.com/help23/